flowdock/api-docs/docs/How-To-Integrate.md

 <div id="/create-integration"></div>
 ## 3. Add your app as an inbox source

-Before you can post messages to a flow, you need to use the access token (obtained in the previous step) and the flow parameters (that your setup endpoint received as query parameters) to add your app to the flow's team inbox as a source by using the [Sources API](sources).
-Once done, you will obtain a flow token that is used to post notifications into the flow's team inbox using the [Thread Messages API](thread-messages).
+Before you can post messages to a flow, you need to use the access token (obtained in the previous step) and the flow parameters (that your setup endpoint received as query parameters) to add your app to the flow's team inbox as a [source](sources).
+Once done, you will obtain a flow token that is used to post notifications ([messages](messages)) into the flow's team inbox.
 When a source is added to a flow, it will also show up as an inbox filter in that flow.
 The source will also identify the external entity (eg. a repo for GitHub or a project for a project management tool) that your OAuth application has tied to the particular flow.

-To add a source to a flow, you will first need to fetch information about the flow using [the Flows API](flows).
-It is a good practice to display a confirmation screen for the user when creating the source for the specified flow.
+To add a source to a flow, you will first need to fetch information about the [flow](flows).
+It is good practice to display a confirmation screen for the user when creating the source for the specified flow.

 Example request: